Duosion/starpoint/docs/cdn-download.md

 - The CDN files will be downloaded to a directory called ``.cdn`` under the main Starpoint directory.
 - A full copy of the CDN, including all languages and platforms, will be around ~30GB.
 Each language is around ~12GB.
 - Currently, only the English language CDN can be downloaded for the IOS platform.

-## Special Thanks
-Special thanks to [wdfp-extractor](https://github.com/ScripterSugar/wdfp-extractor) for providing the assets and knowledge required to create the ``converter.py`` script.